QuarkNerd/blog/bmacdonald/_posts/2018-02-27-passive-security-testing-while-you-exploratory-test.md

 1. Open Zap - this will automatically launch the proxy server and the passive scanner.
 2. Open a browser.
 3. Navigate to the website you want to test.
-4. Start the manual execution of your tests.
+4. Start the execution of your tests.
-5. Some time later, stop the manual execution of your tests.
+5. Some time later, stop the execution of your tests.
 6. Go to Zap and look in the _Alerts_ tab.

 ### Results
-The _Alerts_ tab will display all of the issues that the passive scanner detected while the manual tests were being executed.
+The _Alerts_ tab will display all of the issues that the passive scanner detected while the tests were being executed.

 ![alerts]({{site.baseurl}}/bmacdonald/assets/Alerts.png)